Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Acknowledgements

-\acknowledgments This work is funded by the National Astronomical Observatories of the Chinese Academy of Sciences, Project No. E4TG6601.
-This work has been supported in part by the National Key Research and Development Program of China under Grant No.2020YFC2201501, the National Science Foundation of China (NSFC) under Grants No. 12147103 (special fund to the center for quanta-to-cosmos theoretical physics), No. 11821505, the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB23030100.
+This work is funded by the National Astronomical Observatories of the Chinese Academy of Sciences (Project No.~E4TG6601).
+This work has also been supported in part by the National Key Research and Development Program of China (Grant Nos.~2021YFC2203000 and 2020YFC2201501), the National Science Foundation of China (NSFC) (Grant Nos.~12147103, special fund to the center for quanta-to-cosmos theoretical physics, and 11821505), and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No.~XDB23030100).